janaSunrise/nextjs-quickstart-template/README.md

 # NextJS Quickstart Template

-A simple and easy boilerplate for your next NextJS project, to get you started in NO time.
+A simple and easy to use boilerplate for your next NextJS project, to get you started in NO time.

-## Getting Started ⤵️
+## Installation and Quickstart

 Install the dependencies real quick: